Mahiki

-Mahiki is a London nightclub and bar in Dover Street, just off Piccadilly, near the Ritz Hotel, well known for its celebrity clientele.
-It is named after the Polynesian path to the underworld.
-Mahiki was opened in October 2006 by Piers Adam and Nick House.
-The club has attracted media attention as a favourite haunt of royals including Princes William and Harry and celebrities such as Rihanna, Lady Gaga, Kelly Rowland, and Paris Hilton.
-Its themed Thursday nights, hosted by Henry Conway, a socialite, were particularly popular, and rival club owner Charlie Gilkes has said "Thursday nights at Mahiki ... are the night in London, there are queues going round the block."
+Mahiki was a nightclub in Mayfair, London, which operated from 2006 until 2021.

-About the club
+Nightclub

-The club was opened at 1, Dover Street in 2006 (the site of an earlier nightclub) by Piers Adam, David Phelps and Nick House.
-Mahiki is a nightclub and bar, with a Polynesian and tiki theme, predominantly specialising in rum.
-Mahiki claims that it adheres to a mostly open door policy.
-Its co-founder Nick House has said "The vision with Mahiki is that whether you're fat, thin, bald, ugly or old, you can get in.
-Admittedly, when it gets to 11pm, it might be more difficult.
-But certainly, until it reaches capacity, anyone can get in."
-Some papers have attributed its popularity with London's upper class in part to promotions manager Guy Pelly, who is a close friend of Princes William and Harry.
-For a time, Mahiki was managed by Jack Brooksbank, who later married Princess Eugenie.
+The club was established in 2006 at 1 Dover Street (the site of an earlier nightclub) by Piers Adam, David Phelps and Nick House.
+Mahiki was a nightclub and bar with a Polynesian and tiki theme, predominantly specialising in rum.
+Mahiki claimed to maintain a “democratic” door policy; according to House, "whether you're fat, thin, bald, ugly or old, you can get in.”
+For a time, the club was managed by Jack Brooksbank, who later married Princess Eugenie.

-The Mahiki brand
+Brand

 Other clubs

 A Mahiki club in Dubai, located at the Jumeirah Beach Hotel, opened in 2011 and closed in 2018, due to “unforeseen circumstances during the renovation” of the hotel, as stated by the owners at the time.